robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 #### **2. Click send**

 Once you have picked your files, click the Send button, and it will show you a big QR code and a button to copy the shareable link.
 The shareable link is the URL that the receiver should visit to download the file.
-The shareable link contains a unique identifier for your files, along with a 256-bit encryption key that was generated locally in your browser, meaning **TransferZipnever has access to the encryption key.**
+The shareable link contains a unique identifier for your files, along with a 256-bit encryption key that was generated locally in your browser, meaning **Transfer.zip never has access to the encryption key.**

 ![Screenshot of Quick Share showing a big QR code and that the user is waiting for someone to scan it](/assets/img/quick-share-progress-1.png)